Your big journey along the Great Silk Road !

 Request

-Central Kazakhstan.
+Central Kazakhstan

-Central Kazakhstan can be considered a pantry of minerals.
+Central Kazakhstan can be considered a storehouse of minerals.
 This area is home to a wide variety of minerals and large reserves.
-Large reserves of coal in the bowels are located in the Karaganda coal deposit.
+Large coal reserves are located in the Karaganda coal deposit.
 There is also 100% coking coal.
 Copper deposits are located near Balkhash and Zhezkazgan, 100% of manganese is concentrated in the Atasu and Zhezdy deposits.
-Rare metals are also found here.
-The main deposits of tungsten and molybdenum are located in the Upper Kayrakty, Koktenkol, Northern Katpar, Karaobe and Southern Zhaur.
-At the Yuzhno-Turgai oil and gas field, 3 oil and gas fields have been discovered and explored.
-At the same time, reserves of non-metallic minerals have been identified, especially a large amount of building materials.
-A feature of the region's minerals is their proximity to each other.

-Industry of Central Kazakhstan and energy.
+The industry of Central Kazakhstan and the energy sector.

 Photogallery: